 Douglas, AZ 85608

 Mark and Miriam are regularly available to visit congregations or organizations.
-Email Mark and Miriam to extend an invitation.
+Email them to extend an invitation.

 About Mark Adams and Miriam’ Maldonado Escobar’s ministry

 Mark Adams and Miriam Maldonado are mission co-workers with the Presbyterian Border Ministry in Agua Prieta, Mexico, where Mark has served since 1998.
 In his role as U.S. coordinator of the binational ministry Frontera de Cristo, Mark partners with Rev. Angel Valencia of the National Presbyterian Church of Mexico in coordinating the six ministry areas of Frontera de Cristo: church development, health, family counseling, the New Hope Community Center, mission education, and the Just Trade Center.

 Miriam connects people and organizations across borders and serves as a liaison of Frontera de Cristo with the Center for Drug and Alcohol Rehabilitation and Recuperation (CRREDA in Spanish), DouglaPrieta Trabaja, and the Lirio de los Valles Presbyterian Church.
 She works with DouglaPrieta to help the community, schools, rehabilitation centers and families of the church grow their own food, increasing their nutrition possibilities and connection with God’s creation and one another.

 Mexico has been described as a land of contrasts.
 Natural beauty, urban blight, poverty and affluence exist very close to each other.
 Yet most Mexicans have little chance of attaining an economically prosperous lifestyle.
 Many impoverished Mexicans come to the United States in search of better incomes.
 Death from dehydration and heat exhaustion are not uncommon as migrants make their northbound trek, and more than 1 million are arrested each year for working in the United States without proper documentation.